GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-2-hello-d3d11.md

 `BufferCount` is 2, because we want double buffering.
 Double buffering is an age-old technique to avoid presenting an image that is being used by the GPU, instead we work on the "back buffer", while the GPU is happy presenting the "front buffer", then, as soon as we are done with the back buffer, we swap front and back, and begin working on the former front buffer present that one and render to the other one again in the meantime.
 That process is supposed to reduce flicker or tearing.

-`SwapEffect` specifies if the contents of the back buffer should be preserved or discarded after a swap, here we don't care about preserving the back buffer so we just discard everything.
+`SwapEffect` specifies if the contents of the back buffer should be preserved or discarded after a swap, here we don't care about preserving the back buffer, so we just discard everything.

 `AlphaMode` specifies how DXGI should handle transparency, we don't care about that (yet), so we'll just say it's unspecified and rely on default behaviour